pitt-crc/Slurm-Test-Environment/README.md

 ## Creating a New Image

-Updating the `latest` branch of this repository will automatically build and deploy new images for a variety of Rocky, Python, and Slurm and versions.
+Updating the `latest` branch of this repository will automatically build and deploy new image version.
 To add a new build with different package versions, make the following changes:

-1. Check the Rocky, Slurm, and Python versions you want to build against are available from the upstream sources listed above.
+1. Check the Slurm version you want to build against are available from the [upstream source](https://slurm.schedmd.com/overview.html).
-2. Add the necessary Slurm config files to the `slurm_config` directory.
+2. Add the necessary Slurm rms and config files to the `slurm_config` directory.
    The name of the subdirectory should match the corresponding `SLURM_TAG` build argument.
 3. Update the build matrix section of the GitHub actions workflow to include the new version.